Software engineers apply scientific and mathematical principles in order to create computer software and solve problems

 If you're a freelance contractor or employed by a smaller company, you may need to consider the cost and time implications of taking responsibility for your own training.

+You can complete courses to obtain a variety of software-specific certifications, like Microsoft Learning, Certified Scrum Master (CSM) and Certified Ethical Hacker (CEH).
 These courses can be expensive but are recognised throughout the industry and can enhance your career prospects when combined with experience.

 Other professional qualifications are available through BCS (The Chartered Institute for IT).
 BCS Professional Certificates come in foundation, intermediate, practitioner and higher levels.
 BCS can also help by providing information and guidance to members on recognising and planning learning needs and developing areas of expertise.